antmicro/sdi-mipi-video-converter-hw/README.md

 ## Overview

-This repository contains open hardware design files for a video accessory based on the [Lattice Crosslink NX](https://www.latticesemi.com/Products/FPGAandCPLD/CrossLink-NX) FPGA which allows to connect multiple video streams from SDI or CSI inputs, process it on-board and export with CSI output.
+This repository contains open hardware design files for a video accessory based on the [Lattice CrossLink-NX](https://www.latticesemi.com/Products/FPGAandCPLD/CrossLink-NX) FPGA which allows to connect multiple video streams from SDI or CSI inputs, process it on-board and export with CSI output.

 ## Repository structure